Menu

 How can you find out the sex of a baby?

-If you don’t want to wait until birth to determine the gender of their baby, there are some options available which can determine the sex of a baby during pregnancy.
+If you don’t want to wait until the birth to find out the gender of your baby, there are some options available that can determine the sex of a baby during pregnancy.

 Where can you find out the baby’s sex?